selective-php/container/README.md

 $container->factories((new MyServiceFactoryProvider())());
 ```

-### Setting definitions in the container directly
+### Set definitions directly

-In addition to defining entries in an array of factories,
+In addition to defining entries in an array of factories / callbacks,
-you can set them directly in the container as shown below:
+you can also set the value directly as shown below:

 ```php
 $container->set(\App\Domain\MyService::class, new \App\Domain\MyService());
 ```

-### Fetch container entries
+### Fetching DI container entries

-To fetch a service use the `get` method:
+To fetch a value use the `get` method:

 ```php
 $pdo = $container->get(PDO::class);